VISA to Taiwan

 ◆ Signed Grant Authorization

-◆ Attachment(s) - it will be sent out by Ms. Charlie Cheng.
+◆ Attachment(s) - it will be sent out by the EMI & International Project Team.

 ◆ Flight Itinerary - we will provide more info regarding your flight to Taiwan in the third/fourth week of May.